Workplace wellness: History

-Rationale

-There are numerous reasons to implement workplace wellness programs into the workplace.
-To begin, many Americans spend the majority of their time in the workplace.
-Additionally, the cost of healthcare is continually rising as result of chronic diseases in the US, workplace wellness programs can help abate this cost.
-Workplace wellness programs were once thought to also decrease overall cost of healthcare for participants and employers.
+Impact

-Unfortunately, workplace wellness programs have been shown not to prevent the major shared health risk factors specifically for CVD and stroke.
-Since preventing these major health risks through workplace wellness can't help decreasing costs for both parties, the implementation of these programs is quite controversial.
+Workplace wellness programs have been shown not to prevent the major shared health risk factors specifically for CVD and stroke.

 While the stated goal of workplace wellness programs is to improve employee health, many US employers have turned to them to help alleviate the impact of enormous increases in health insurance premiums experienced over the last decade.
 Some employers have also begun varying the amount paid by their employees for health insurance based on participation in these programs.
 Cost-shifting strategies alone, through high copayments or coinsurance may create barriers to participation in preventive health screenings or lower medication adherence and hypertension.
 While it was once believed that for every dollar spent on worksite wellness programs, medical costs fell by $3.27, that hypothesis was disproven by a subordinate of the author of the original study.
-The subordinate was working on behalf of the National Bureau of Economic Research.

 One of the reasons for the growth of healthcare costs to employers is the rise in obesity-related illnesses brought about by lack of physical activity, another is the effect of an ageing workforce and the associated increase in chronic health conditions driving higher health care utilization.
 In 2000 the health costs of overweight and obesity in the US were estimated at $117 billion.
 Each year obesity contributes to an estimated 112,000 preventable deaths.
 An East Carolina University study of individuals aged 15 and older without physical limitations found that the average annual direct medical costs were $1,019 for those who are regularly physically active and $1,349 for those who reported being inactive.
 Being overweight increases yearly per person health care costs by $125, while obesity increases costs by $395.
 A survey of North Carolina Department of Health and Human Services employees found that approximately 70 cents of every healthcare dollar was spent to treat employees who had one or more chronic conditions, two thirds of which can be attributed to three major lifestyle risk factors: physical inactivity, poor diet, and tobacco use.
 Obese employees spend 77 percent more on medications than non-obese employees and 72 percent of those medical claims are for conditions that are preventable.